How to Attract High-Quality Prospects, Enroll Serious Builders into Your Business, and Grow Your Team – FAST – Using LinkedIn!

-Even the most prominent brands like Coca-Cola, Nike, Lego, American Express, General Electric, Lowe's, Taco Bell, and NASA are flexing their social muscles and building large fan bases online.
+Even the most prominent brands like Coca-Cola, Nike, Lego, American Express, General Electric, Lowe's, Taco Bell, and NASA flex their social muscles and build large fan bases online.

-According to Infusionsoft, more than 70% of small businesses are planning to include social media marketing in their business strategy.
+According to Infusionsoft, more than 70% of small businesses plan to include social media marketing in their business strategy.

-But while Facebook, Twitter, and Instagram get most of the buzz, many entrepreneurs are neglecting a hidden goldmine of hot, receptive prospects.
+But while Facebook, Twitter, and Instagram get most of the buzz, many entrepreneurs neglect a hidden goldmine of hot, receptive prospects.